BlaiseLabs/SqliteToGraph/README.md

 # SQLiteToGraph Codebase README

 ## Overview
-SQLiteToGraph is a Python utility for converting SQLite database schemas into directed graphs.
+SQLiteToGraph is a Python utility for converting SQLite database schemas into graphs.
 This tool allows for the extraction of schema information from a SQLite database, constructs a graph representation of the schema, and finds paths between tables based on foreign key relationships.

 ## Features
 - **Schema Extraction**: Retrieves schema details from a SQLite database, including tables, columns, and foreign keys.